 There is another non-standard property, Xuc, which matches any character that can be represented by a Universal Character Name in C++ and other programming languages.
-These are the characters \$, @, ' (grave accent), and all characters with Unicode code points >= U+00A0, except for the surrogates U+D800 to U+DFFF.
+These are the characters \$, @, ' (grave accent), and all characters with Unicode code points $\geq$ U+00A0, except for the surrogates U+D800 to U+DFFF.
 Notice that most base (ASCII) characters are excluded.
-(Universal Character Names are of the form \u03bc uHHHHH or \u03bc UHHHHHHHHHH, where H is a hexadecimal digit.
+(Universal Character Names are of the form \uHHHH or \UHHHHHHHHH, where H is a hexadecimal digit.
 Notice that the Xuc property does not match these sequences but the characters that they represent.)